open-source-labs/OverVue/README.md

 + Option to export files in TypeScript
 + Ability to place child components into HTML elements
 + Integration with Storybook
-+ Removal of NPM Dependencies
 + Ability to add a copy of an existing component from one route to another
-+ Fix the incorrect resizing of components when maximizing and minimizing while the compoenent is active.

 #### Authors
 ```